 Yes, Auburn Tigers head coach Gus Malzahn is on the hot seat.
 I know it.
 You know it.
 Everyone in Auburn, Alabama knows it.
 He definitely knows it.
-The expectation of the Auburn football program is national championship or bust, and with only one title game appearance in six seasons — his first year back in 2013 — it’s now or never for Malzahn to prove he deserves to stay in the powerhouse SEC West division.
+The expectation of the Auburn football program is national championship or bust, and with only one title game appearance in seven seasons — his first year back in 2013 — it’s now or never for Malzahn to prove he deserves to stay in the powerhouse SEC West division.

 Oh yeah, we’re going there.